 Again, life is all about balance.
 Grown-ups can be in front of a computer screen all day at work, and kids at school can, too.
-Instead of coming home and flipping on the TV or getting lost in social media on your phones, get outside!
-It is difficult to use your phone for social media outside, so just put it on silent and play!
+Instead of coming home and staring at the TV or your phone screen, get outside!
+It is difficult to use your phone for social media outside, so just put it on silent and play.

 Enjoy different conversations when you are outside.

 My children and I hiked up a local trail one afternoon last week.
-The five of us were together at the beginning of the hike and at the summit.
-Between those times, we paired off and one of the kids went back and forth between the fast pair and the slow pair.
-Conversation varied from life happenings to the view to the strenuous effort of the hike.
+The five of us were together at the beginning of the hike and at the summit; between those times, we paired off and one of the kids went back and forth between the fast pair and the slow pair.
+Conversation varied from life happenings, to the view, to the strenuous effort of the hike.
 There were also several great memories discussed during that time.
-Afterwards, we drove home discussing everything from the actual hike, so it was a fun time and big conversations for everyone.
+Afterwards, we drove home discussing everything about the actual hike.
+It was a fun experience and a great excuse for out-of-the-ordinary conversation.
 The hike was free, and the memories are priceless!

 Make memories outside.

 Most importantly, being outside with your kids is a great opportunity for creating memories!
-I remember a hike we took when hubby was the scout leader for my son’s troup.
-I made a list of trees to identify like a scavenger hunt and gave each scout a printout and short pencil.
-It wasn’t an exotic park in a distant location – just a beautiful, wooded park nearby, but that was a special hike, and it created memories for all of us!
+I remember a hike we took when hubby was the scout leader for my son’s troop.
+I made a list of trees to identify, like a scavenger hunt, and gave each scout a printout and short pencil.
+It wasn’t an exotic park in a distant location–just a beautiful, wooded park nearby.
+That was a special hike, and it created memories for all of us!